 We have faced challenges, and expect to continue to face challenges, meeting strong demand for our incretin products.
 In the U.S., given very strong uptake of Mounjaro following its launch in the U.S. for type 2 diabetes in the second quarter of 2022, and as demand for Trulicity® has remained strong, we have experienced intermittent delays in fulfilling certain U.S. orders for these products.
-Outside the U.S., we have implemented certain actions to minimize the impact on existing Trulicity patients, but we expect to continue to experience intermittent disruptions in our supply of Trulicity in international markets.
+Outside the U.S., we have implemented actions to manage strong demand amid tight supply, including measures to minimize existing patient impact.
+We expect to continue to experience disruptions in our supply of Trulicity in international markets.

-We anticipate tight supplies of our incretin products will persist until additional manufacturing capacity is operationalized.
-We expect additional internal and contracted manufacturing capacity will become fully operational around the world in the next several years, with significant expansion in 2023, as part of our ongoing efforts to meet the significant demand for our incretin medicines.
+We anticipate tight supplies of our incretin products will persist while additional manufacturing capacity is operationalized.
+We expect additional internal and contracted manufacturing capacity will become fully operational around the world in the next several years as part of our ongoing efforts to meet the significant demand for our incretin medicines.
+For example, we recently began production at our Research Triangle Park site in North Carolina and expect to continue significant capacity expansion over time as we increase production at this site and others.